RangamaniLabUCSD/smart-nanopillars/scripts/README.md

 ## Setup environment
 All the code in this repository depends on [`smart`](https://rangamanilabucsd.github.io/smart), which in turn depends on the [development version of legacy FEniCs](https://bitbucket.org/fenics-project/dolfin/src/master/).
-While `smart` is a pure python package and can be easily installed with `pip` (i.e `python3 -m pip install fenics-smart`), the development version of FEniCs can be tricky to install, and we recommend to use [docker](https://www.docker.com) for running the code locally.
+While `smart` is a pure python package and can be easily installed with `pip` (i.e `python3 -m pip install fenics-smart`), the development version of FEniCs can be tricky to install, and we recommend to use [docker](https://www.docker.com) for running the code locally, or [singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) to run on a cluster.
+Alternatively, you can setup an environment for running on HPCs using Spack as described in the [smart-comp-sci repository](https://github.com/RangamaniLabUCSD/smart-comp-sci/tree/main/scripts).

 ### Set up environment using docker

 We provide a pre-built docker image containing both the development version of FEniCS and smart which you can pull using
-FIXME: Add correct tag once we have a version we would like to use (with mass conservation and fixes)
 ```
-docker pull ghcr.io/rangamanilabucsd/smart:TAG
+docker pull ghcr.io/rangamanilabucsd/smart:2.2.3
 ```
 If you prefer to run the code in jupyter notebooks we also provide a docker image for that
 ```
-docker pull ghcr.io/rangamanilabucsd/smart-lab:TAG
+docker pull ghcr.io/rangamanilabucsd/smart-lab:2.2.3
 ```
 You can read more about how to initialize a container and running the code in the [smart documentation](https://rangamanilabucsd.github.io/smart/README.html#installation).